In the guide

 Staff training

 Make sure your staff are properly trained.
-They should know which products are age restricted, what the age restriction is and the action they must take if they believe a person under the minimum legal age is attempting to buy.
+They need to know which products are age restricted, what the age restriction is and the action they must take if they believe a person under the minimum legal age is attempting to buy.
 It is important that you can prove your staff have understood what is required of them under the legislation.
-This can be done by keeping a record of the training and asking members of staff to sign to say that they have understood it.
-These records should then be checked and signed on a regular basis by management or the owner.

 Maintain a refusals log

-All refusals should be recorded (date, time, incident, description of potential buyer).
+It is best practice to record all refusals (date, time, incident, description of potential buyer).
 Maintaining a refusals log will help to demonstrate that you actively refuse sales and have an effective system in place.
-Logs should be checked by the manager / owner to ensure that all members of staff are using them.
+It is advisable that the manager / owner checks the log to ensure that all members of staff are using it.

 A specimen refusals log is attached.

 Some tills have a refusals system built in.
-If using a till-based system, you should ensure that refusals can be retrieved at a later date.
-You should also be aware that some refusals are made before a product is scanned.
+If you use a till-based system, ensure that refusals can be retrieved at a later date.
+Be aware that some refusals are made before a product is scanned.

 Store and product layout